lukka/run-vcpkg/README.md

           # Change it to the right location if needed.
           # vcpkgDirectory: '${{ github.workspace }}/vcpkg'

-          # If not using a submodule for vcpkg sources, this specifies which commit
+          # If not using a Git submodule for vcpkg sources, this input
-          # id must be checkout from a Git repo.
+          # specifies which commit id to checkout from a Git repo.
+          # Notes:
-          # Note: it must not be set if using a Git submodule for vcpkg.
+          # - it must _not_ be set if using a Git submodule for vcpkg.
+          # - if not provided, the `vcpkgConfigurationJsonGlob` or `vcpkgJsonGlob`
+          #   are being used to locate either a vcpkg-configuration.json or vcpkg.json
+          #   in order to use the builtin-baseline or the default-registry's
+          #   builtin baseline.
           # vcpkgGitCommitId: '${{ matrix.vcpkgCommitId }}'

           # This is only needed if the command `vcpkg install` must run at this step.